buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 Write a couple pages thinking honestly about the following questions:

 What about karma and rebirth feels right to you?
-Which parts do you still have a hard time accepting?
-How do you think this whole thing (consciousness) works?
-What do you think you'll experience after you die?
+Which parts do you currently have a harder time accepting?
+Setting aside Buddhist philosophy for a moment, how do *you* imagine this whole thing works?
+What do you really think you'll experience after you die?

 ### Midterm